nurmuh-alhakim18/deploy-php/README.md

    ```bash
    $env:TF_VAR_google_credentials="your_service_account_directory"
    ```
-3. Initialize everything needed by Terraform to run
+4. Initialize everything needed by Terraform to run
    ```bash
    terraform init
    ```
-4. Check the resources that will be created
+5. Check the resources that will be created
    ```bash
    terraform plan
    ```
-5. Apply the resources that will be created
+6. Apply the resources that will be created
    ```bash
    terraform apply
    ```
+   Run `terraform apply` until there is no change made by terraform, it takes approximately 3 times
 ## 2. Setting up server environment
 You need to open SSH before running these commands
 ### Install PHP 8.1